Post-Newtonian Theory for Gravitational Waves: Compact binary systems

-exhibiting an explicit dependence upon the arbitrary length scale $r_0$; we recall that $r_0$ was introduced in the formalism through Eq.~\eqref{regfactor}.
-Only after adding the hereditary contribution to the 3PN energy flux can we check the required cancellation of the constant $x_0$.
-The hereditary part is made of tails and tails-of-tails, and is of the form
+The last term in the 3PN coefficient of \eqref{AvEMha} is proportional to some logarithm which directly arises from the integration formula \eqref{int3}.
+Inside the logarithm we have posed $z_0 \equiv G m/(c^2 r_0)$, exhibiting the dependence upon the arbitrary length scale $r_0$ introduced in the formalism through Eq.~\eqref{regfactor}.
+Only after adding the hereditary contribution to the 3PN energy flux can we check the required cancellation of $r_0$.
+The hereditary part at 3PN order is of the form